killerlegacy/Telegram_crypto_pricing_bot/README.md

-# Telegram_crypto_pricing_bot
+# Telegram Crypto Pricing Bot

-This Telegram bot update the price of top trending crypto currency in one click.
+This Telegram bot provides real-time updates on the prices of top trending cryptocurrencies in just one click.
+Follow the steps below to set up and run the bot:

+## Setup Instructions:

+### 1. Create a Telegram Bot:

+   - Start by creating a Telegram bot using BotFather on Telegram.
-1. First you have to create a telegram bot from botfather and get the  token of your bot.
+   - Obtain the token for your bot.

-2. Now create an account in coincap market api and get the api-key details from their.

-3. Open pricingbot.py and replace your bot token and api key in the script.
+### 2. Get CoinCap Market API Key:

+   - Create an account on CoinCap Market API and obtain your API key.

+### 3. Update Bot Token and API Key:

+   - Open the `.env` file.
+   - Replace the values with your Telegram bot token and CoinCap API key.

-4. Install all the requirements from requirements.txt file.
+### 4. Install Requirements:

-5. Run the pricingbot.py and start your bot test it and if you think it needs any improvement than you are good to go.
+   - Install the required packages by running the following command in your terminal or command prompt:

+     ```
+     pip install -r requirements.txt
+     ```

+### 5. Run the Bot:

+   - Execute the `pricingbot.py` script.
+   - Start your Telegram bot and test its functionality.
+   - If you identify any areas for improvement, feel free to make the necessary adjustments.

+### Note:

+- **VPN Usage:**
-NOTE: If telegram is ban in your country then use VPN or try any cloud hosting to run your application.
+  If Telegram is banned in your country, use a VPN to access the platform or consider utilizing a cloud hosting service to run your application.

-Thanks me later
+**Thank me later!**

+## Disclaimer:

+This project assumes basic knowledge of Python and Telegram bot creation.
+Ensure you comply with Telegram's terms of service and the regulations of the CoinCap Market API.
+Use the bot responsibly, and be aware of any legal restrictions in your region.